hashicorp/consul/website/source/api/agent/service.html.md

   will be generated.
 To provide a custom id and/or name set the `CheckID` and/or `Name` field.
-The automatically generated `Name` and `CheckID` depend on the position of the check within the array, so even though the behavior is determinsitic, it is recommended for all checks to either let consul set the `CheckID` by leaving the field empty/omitting it or to provide a unique value.
+The automatically generated `Name` and `CheckID` depend on the position of the check within the array, so even though the behavior is deterministic, it is recommended for all checks to either let consul set the `CheckID` by leaving the field empty/omitting it or to provide a unique value.

 - `EnableTagOverride` `(bool: false)` - Specifies to disable the anti-entropy